hyperspy/hyperspy/doc/user_guide/intro.rst

 publicacly in GitHub search for the GitHub topic `hyperspy-extension <https://github.com/topics/hyperspy-extension>`_

 .. note::
-    From version 2.0, HyperSpy will be splitted into a core package (HyperSpy) that will provide the common infraestructure and a number of HyperSpy extensions.
+    From version 2.0, HyperSpy will be split into a core package (HyperSpy) that will provide the common infrastructure and a number of HyperSpy extensions.

 Our vision